Join I Heart Songwriting Club

 with you, in your opinion.
 Often times your comments encourage songwriters to go back and listen to the songs written and see them in a different light.

 Don't be scared to be constructive and creative with your criticism, as long as it's done with sensitivity.
 It's really important for us to grow as

 writers and that can be enabled in this space.
 We help you give feedback in the club and we support you along the way.

 Do I have to have recording equipment?

 No, just use something basic to record your song on, like a voice memo phone app.
 We actually encourage this.
 Keep it simple.
 When you have finished writing your song, simply record it on your phone and upload it to our site.
 Many members of I Heart Songwriting Club find recording their ideas during the songwriting process can also be helpful to remembering their ideas.
 Having something simple to record with can be very useful to your songwriting development.

 I Heart Songwriting Club exists completely online.

 You are not required to meet any members in person.
-We hold official events in Australia only, at this point, and members can opt in to be involved.
+We hold official events in Australia only, at this point, and members are invited to participate via email.
 All official events can be found on our Events page.